luerhard/devenv-python-r-for-research/README.md

 # Using Jupyter

-It can be started from within the shell using `devenv up`
+It can be started from within the shell using `jupyter-start`

 ```
 nix develop . --impure
-devenv up
+jupyter-start
 ```

 then go to `http://localhost:8888`or use vscode with the existing jupyter server at this adress.